Gigi Hadid Is Over People Crediting Her Family for Her Fame

 Chris Colls / ELLE

 More than five years ago, Gigi Hadidwas known as former model and Real Housewives of Beverly Hills star's Yolanda Hadid's daughter.
-Actually, Yolanda Hadid's daughter, to be precise.
+Actually, Yolanda Foster's daughter, to be precise.

 Now a supermodel, Gigi expresses frustration when people credit her success to her family connections, according to ELLE.